 Eternal Telephone is an audio installation for The British Museum - an in-gallery experience around new display Four Lives, which looks at migration and identity in the ancient world.

 Eternal Telephone imagines a hotline to the past in which long-dead characters can call visitors’ smartphones and leave them a voicemail.
 These ten mini-monologues are accessed via a QR code in the gallery, augmenting the visitor experience by using theatrical techniques to bring the past to life.

 Eternal Telephone is part of Reimagining the British Museum, a two year programme overhauling the visitor experience.

 New Histories is a participatory community project inspired by historical statues from Britain’s past.

 A collaboration between Applied Stories, Worldmaking Beyond SOAS, Phakama and the GLA's Untold Stories fund, New Histories brings together theatre artists, academics and students, to design a workshop empowering local people to have their say about statues in their area.
 The results are used to inform short audio installations, professionally scripted, and performed by community casts.

 For the 2022 pilot, we used the statue of William Gladstone outside Bow Church, E3 as our inspiration, with a live listening party at the foot of the statue.

 Commission one of our Geocache audio trails for your outdoor space - gardens, grounds, woodlands or parks.

-Unlike existing geocache trails, which usually just contain a scroll to add your name, an Applied Stories geocache contains a QR code linking to a specially-created audio file designed to be listened to in that precise location on the audience's own smartphone and set of headphones.
+Unlike existing geocache trails, an Applied Stories geocache contains a QR code linking to a specially-created audio file designed to be listened to in that precise location.

-An Applied Stories geocache trail can suit any outdoor area, and in particular the gardens of country houses or other spaces with a history and story to tell, powerfully enhancing the visitor experience.
+An Applied Stories geocache trail suits any outdoor area with a story to tell, such as the gardens of country houses, powerfully enhancing the visitor experience.